Kukkui/kk-js-x-pdf/README.md

 # node-js-getting-started

 A barebones Node.js app using [Express 4](http://expressjs.com/).
-# Must have JDK installed in the project's path (For module fill-pdf-uf8).
+# Must have JDK installed in the project's path.
+For module fill-pdf-uf8

 This application supports the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.